cca/vault_migration/readme.md

 https://127.0.0.1:5000/records/k7qk8-fqq15
 ```

-You can sometimes trip over yourself because Poetry automatically loads the `.env` file in the project root, which might contain an outdated personal access token.
+You can sometimes trip over yourself if the `.env` file in the project root is loaded and contains an outdated personal access token.
 If API calls fail with 403 errors, check that the `TOKEN` and/or `INVENIO_TOKEN` environment variables are set correctly.

-Rerunning the script with the same input creates multiple records, it doesn't update existing ones.
+Rerunning a "migrate" script with the same input creates a new record, it doesn't update the existing one.

 ## Items